How do I get my composite photo (Grad class) and graduation photos?

 I would like to submit a name change request for my diploma.
 What should I do?

-The deadline to submit a name change request for your diploma for Fall graduation is date and time to be determined.
+The deadline to submit a name change request for your diploma for Spring graduation is Fri, Apr 12, 2024.
 After that date, you will be required to order a replacement diploma.

 I am not able to attend my ceremony, what should I do?